Criviere/os/README.md

 # os
-##This repo contains chapter review questions for Operating Systems
+##This repo contains chapter review questions and answers for Operating Systems